BooBSD/Tsetlin.jl/README.md

-# Tsetlin Machine: a new approach in Machine Learning
+# Tsetlin Machine: A Breath of Fresh Air in Machine Learning

 > *“Speed is the most important feature.”*